Dieter Janecek: Career in state politics

-Member of the German Bundestag, 2013-present
+Member of the German Bundestag, 2013–2025

-Since the federal elections of 2013, Janecek was the Green Party candidate of the Munich constituency 221 München-West/Mitte.
+From the federal elections of 2013, Janecek was the Green Party candidate of the Munich constituency 221 München-West/Mitte.
 He has always received his seat in the Bundestag through his position on the Green electoral list.

-In parliament, Janecek has been a member of the Committee on Economic Affairs (since 2013) as well as of the Committee on the Digital Agenda (2013–2021).
-He has served as his parliamentary group's spokesperson on economic policy (2013–2017, 2021–2023), the digital economy (2018–present) and industrial policy (since 2019).
-Janecek also serves as a member of the Study Commission of the Bundestag on "Artificial Intelligence – Social Responsibility and Economic, Social and Ecological Potential".
+In parliament, Janecek was a member of the Committee on Economic Affairs (2013–2025) as well as of the Committee on the Digital Agenda (2013–2021).
+He served as his parliamentary group's spokesperson on economic policy (2013–2017, 2021–2023), the digital economy (2018–present) and industrial policy (2019–2025).
+Janecek also served as a member of the Study Commission of the Bundestag on "Artificial Intelligence – Social Responsibility and Economic, Social and Ecological Potential".

 In the negotiations to form a so-called traffic light coalition of the Social Democratic Party (SPD), the Green Party and the Free Democrats (FDP) following the 2021 German elections, Janecek was part of his party's delegation in the working group on innovation and research, co-chaired by Thomas Losse-Müller, Katharina Fegebank and Lydia Hüskens.